CrossyRoad-AI/CrossyRoad-clone/README.md

 - use the close button on Windows task bar
 - or kill the process with the task manager

+## Linking with python AI

+Although the game is playable with the keyboard, it has been designed to be linked with another program.
+The communication with the other program is achieved with windows Shared Memory, which reserve a physical memory space, avaialbe for any program, to read and write to it.

+A special communication protocol have been defined allowing for timed read and write to preserved data integrity.
+To simplify the integration of this protocol inside yor own app, you may use the python class called **sharedMemoryManager**, which is available inside the RL-model repo of the same organization.

+For both programs, .exe and python, need to be executed as admin to have the rights to register and open a Shared memory space.

 ## Acronyms

 GLFW: GL Frame Work